 Probably one of the first things to look into when choosing between quartz sinks vs. granite sinks is the aesthetic appeal of both the material.
 As the saying goes, the beauty is in the eye of the beholder so you’ll be the judge of this as it will all depend on your taste, but be sure to learn the difference between the two.
 Quartz is usually human-made and not pure as it needs a binding agent.
 This is the reason why companies strive to produce quartz slabs that are unique in their way by experimenting with different patterns and color variations, giving you a lot of options to choose from.
 Whereas granite is made by cutting slabs of natural stone, making sure that no two slabs are alike.
 This also means that with granite, you’ll rest assured that your sink is unique in its design.
 So if you prefer stones that are straight from Mother Nature, granite sinks are the way to go.

-Porosity is also an important characteristic that should be looked into when selecting a stone to be used in your sink as it influences susceptibility to stains, sturdiness, and other elements that will determine the lifespan of the sink.
+Porosity is also an important characteristic that should be looked into when selecting your sink, as it influences susceptibility to stains, sturdiness, and other elements that will determine the lifespan of the sink.

-Granite has a higher porosity than quartz.
-But a higher porosity doesn’t necessarily translate into better quality.
-This is because the higher the porosity of a material is, the higher is its absorption rate which means that it can easily be stained with spilled food particles and drinks making it a breeding ground for bacteria and viruses alike.
+Granite has a higher porosity than quartz, but a higher porosity doesn’t necessarily translate into better quality.
+This is because the higher the porosity of a material is, the higher its absorption rate, which means that it can easily be stained with spilled food particles and drinks.
+This makes it a breeding ground for bacteria and viruses alike.

-A lot of maintenance will be needed to prolong the lifespan of the stone, like sealing it every 1-2 years.
-To add to quartz sinks’ pros and cons, quartz is generally a non-porous material making it less prone to staining.
+A lot of maintenance will be needed to prolong the lifespan of a granite sink, like sealing it every 1-2 years.
+To add to quartz sinks’ pros and cons, quartz is generally not porous, making it less prone to staining.
 However, this means that it can be a problem in hotter climates, as it can’t repel heat due to its compact nature.

 Origin dictates a lot of properties of stone and heavily influences the choice of most homeowners.
 You can tell a lot of the material’s features by looking at the origin alone.
 As mentioned earlier, granite is a natural material, while quartz is synthetic.
 This explains a lot why quartz is more refined since it’s manufactured synthetically.